wejick/rbatching/readme.md

     // get the batch batch
     val, err := batch.GetBatch()
-    defer batch.CloseBatch() // this is important to close the batch session
+    // Close the batch session when the operation is complete
+    // the data will be available on the next GetBatch() call
+    // when the app crash before CloseBatch get called defer batch.CloseBatch()

     if err != nil {
 		log.Println(err)